 1. Customer response times aren’t as quick or as efficient as they could be

 A CRM system can help this issue by consolidating customer data in one location.
-That means your support team can quickly find the information they need to resolve customer problems and the customer doesn’t need to repeat their issue multiple times to different representatives.
+That means your support team can quickly find the information they need to resolve customer problems.
+Also, the customer doesn’t need to repeat their issue multiple times to different representatives.

 2. You’re struggling to keep up with lead flow